NCAR/ncharts/README-prod.md

   sudo systemctl daemon-reload
 ```

-  See above for creating and setting permissions on LOG_DIR:
+  See above for creating and setting permissions on `LOG_DIR`:

   ```sh
   sudo systemctl enable httpd.service